pharo-robotics/SimpleDDS/SimpleDDS.package/DDSTypeExamples.class/README.md

 As you can read in the code, each type definition is defined by field definitions.
 Each field definition is composed by a name and a type definition.
 	Besides the MDDSTypeDefinition class, used for define custom type definitions, we have also two others:
 	MDDSBasicTypeDefinition, used for basic types.
 	MDDSCollectionTypeDefinition, used for collections of types.

-3 - Registering a type definition
+###3 - Registering a type definition

    Since all what is to share is meta information, and since part of the type mechanism involves to generate needed classes, what we register in the domain is not the type it self, but the type definition.
 Then each system is able to read the definition and load it as it please.

    For registering this information we just need to do

 	 domain := MDDSInternallyDefinedDomain new. " For different domains and how to build them, address the domain examples " domain registerTypeDefinition: typeDefinition.

    After this line, you may be able to execute without any kind of fear to have an error the following line

     domain typeDefinition: 'RoomTemperature'.

   If you still fearful you may want to execute

     domain typeDefinition: 'Position3D' ifAbsent: [  " Do something " ].

-4- Create type
+###4- Create type

 There are two ways to create a type for a user.
-One is doing it by hand, and the other one with a type descriptor. a- By hand
+One is doing it by hand, and the other one with a type descriptor.

+#### By hand
 For creating a type we need basiclly three things:
-		- A domain where the type will live
+		>- A domain where the type will live
-		- A type definition
+		>- A type definition
-		- A type name
+		>- A type name

 	domain := MDDSInternallyDefinedDomain new. " For different domains and how to build them, address the domain examples " type := domain createTypeNamed: 'RoomTemperature' definedBy: typeDefinition.

 Once we create the type like this, there will be available a class called as each type created (Position3D, TermometerMeasure and RoomTemperature) and there will be a graph of objects for marshalling each of them.
 	Meanwhile the class is generated in case of need (If you have defined already the Position3D class by example, it will not replace it nor modificate it), the marshaller is created each time the domain es recreated.

 The way to force the creation of the related classes and to obtain a marshaller is

 	marshaller := typeDefinition typeBuilder buildTypeMarshaller.

-      b- By type descriptor
+####By type descriptor

 	domain registerTypeDefinition: typeDefinition.

 	typeDescriptor := MDDSTypeDescriptor domain: domain name: 'TermometerMeasure'. type := typeDescriptor createType.

   This version will try to fetch the type definition from the domain.
 If is not registered, it will fail.

   After the types are collected by the garbage collector, the only things that remains is the generated DTO class.